CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Optional exceptions for behavioral health and rural clinics

-The proposed exception for behavioral health clinics is designed to address the growing need for mental health and substance use disorder services.
+The exception for behavioral health clinics is designed to address the growing need for mental health and substance use disorder services.
 Key features of this exception include:

 - Optional adoption by states covering the clinic services benefit.